fdufnews/OPENSMART_TFT/README.md

 #MCUFRIEND_kbv

 fdufnews 2/2018
-Library delivered with OPENSMART TFT screen
+Library delivered with OPENSMART TFT screen.
+It seems to be a copy (with some modification) of an old version of MCUFRIEND library.
-Not the MCUFRIEND up-to-date library (it doesn't work with the current MCUFRIEND one) I have added support for the ILI9326 with the ATmega1284p for my own use
+It is not the up-to-date MCUFRIEND library as the screen doesn't work with the current MCUFRIEND one.

+I have added support for the ILI9326 with the ATmega1284p for my own use

 Library for Uno 2.4, 2.8, 3.5, 3.6, 3.95 inch mcufriend  Shields